mist64/cbm6502asm/README.md

        .BYTE "B",$BB
        .BYTE "C",$CC

 Because all repeat directives are actually special case macros, they can be nested to any depth.
 The use of angle brackets to pass unusual arguments is also supported.
-See the section on MACROS for additional information.
+See the section on [Macros](#macros) for additional information.

 ### Conditional Directives